Namibia, A Land of Contrasts

 Day 14 - Okonjima / Africat

 Privately owned by the Hanssen family, Okonjima is home to AFRICAT, a charitable organisation set up to conserve and protect threatened cheetah, leopard and other wild cats.
-Today we’ll observe some of the programme at work and learn more about these beautiful animals.
-(B,L,D)
+Today we will observe some of the programme at work and learn more about these beautiful animals.
+(B,D)

 Day 15 - Okonjima / Africat

-Activities during our stay include game-viewing in purpose built vehicles, cheetah tracking on foot, a bushmen trail and a visit to a nocturnal hide.
+Activities during our stay may include game-viewing in purpose built vehicles, cheetah tracking on foot, a bushmen trail and an introduction to the AFRICAT programme.
 There are also bird watching and nature trails.
-(B,L,D)
+(B,D)

 Day 16 - Depart Okonjima

-After a hearty breakfast we depart Okonjima and drive south to Windhoek for our mid-afternoon flight via Johannesburg onward to the UK.
+After breakfast we depart Okonjima and drive south to Windhoek for our flight via Johannesburg onward to the UK.
 (B,D)

 Day 17 - Arrive UK